Pudu Sentral: History

-Minister in the Prime Minister's department Nazri Aziz said in May 2009 that with the opening of BTS terminal, Puduraya would only cater to city buses and taxis.
-Traffic congestion near Puduraya bus terminus was reduced after Bandar Tasik Selatan Integrated Transport Terminal (ITT BTS) opened on January 1, 2011.
-BTS caters for most of Kuala Lumpur's long distance buses that previously utilised Pudu Sentral.
+Department Minister Nazri Aziz said in May 2009 that with the opening of Terminal Bersepadu Selatan, Puduraya would only cater to city buses and taxis.
+Traffic congestion near Puduraya bus terminus was reduced after Terminal Bersepadu Selatan (TBS) opened on January 1, 2011.
+TBS caters for most of Kuala Lumpur's long distance buses that previously utilised Pudu Sentral.

 Second Finance Minister Datuk Seri Ahmad Husni Hanadzlah also said in May 2009 that Puduraya would undergo a facelift to upgrade services as it prepared to become a city terminal.
 They included a new coat of paint, upgrading pedestrian walks from Plaza Rakyat LRT station to Puduraya, upgrading lifts and toilets and installing new fire prevention equipment.

 Puduraya was reopened on 16 April 2011 after undergoing massive renovations costing RM52.7mil.
 The terminal was closed in April 2010 for upgrading works and was supposed to be re-opened in September 2009.

 On 27 August 2011, the Puduraya bus terminal was renamed as Pudu Sentral in keeping with its modern and new look on par with an airport.
 Prime Minister Datuk Seri Najib Razak said the new name was a suggestion from a follower on his Twitter account.

 On 23 September 2012, Pudu Sentral became the Urban Transformation Centre for Kuala Lumpur.
 It was launched by Najib Razak.
 Pudu Sentral became the second Urban Transformation Centre after Malacca in June 2012.
 The Urban Transformation Centre houses government agencies, scores of private businesses, a Kedai Rakyat 1Malaysia branch and a Kedai Kain 1Malaysia branch.
 The first Kedai Buku 1Malaysia is also located here.
 The transformation to become Urban Transformation centre cost RM24 million and took 6 weeks to complete.
 It was funded by the Ministry of Finance.

 Najib said the Urban Transformation Centre would still run buses from its location.
 UDA Holdings chairman Datuk Nur Jazlan Mohamed said the transformation meant that there would be more buses at the terminal, especially with its additional facilities.

-Ticket touts

-Ticket touts at the Puduraya bus terminal fleece unsuspecting travellers, especially those who turn up at night after the counters are closed and are desperate to travel the next day.